 - Systemic can be the most serious.
 It causes pain in many joints.
 It can also spread to organs.

 - Enthesitis-related most often affects the areas where tendons and ligaments attach to bones (the enthesis).
 The joints may also be affected.

 - Psoriatic usually combines joint tenderness and inflammation with psoriasis of the skin or problems with nails.

-immune system that is too active and attacks joint
+- An immune system that is too active and attacks joint tissues.

-genes that make the immune system more likely to
+- Having certain genes that make the immune system more likely to attack joint tissues.